So finally 2019 has arrived, and happy New Year to everyone.

 The nightlife in the historic area of the city does not fail to disappoint.
 New clubs, loud music, and quiet cigar bars give so many choices to visitors.
 Our night began in an undercover secret “speakeasy” known as The Lions Den, which is so undercover that it doesn’t even have a website!
 You’ll have to go to the second floor to get there, but it’s well worth the cardio staircase journey.
 The bar does everything right, with knowledgeable bartenders, who know their drinks and an old-world vibe.
 Anyone from the 1920s or ’30s would feel at home here, sneaking away from prohibition.
 More recently born people who can appreciate outlets for their cell-phones will still love the architecture and the attitude too.
 Except for the wrong choice of music – way too loud pop dance tunes shouldn’t be here – this place would make a perfect evening.
 I really did appreciate the “Old-Fashioned” bourbon drink, which was so well made that I would nominate it for an award.
 All in all, a must climb up the stairs and visit.

 Next, we found ourselves, after many recommendations, going to the King Corona Cigar shop.
 I would love to call this a bar as well, but they only serve beer and wine, and, traditional fare with cigars, Cuban and American Coffee.
 We, however, settled on beer.
 With a knowledgeable and very understanding staff, I was guided to the right cigar for me this evening.
 I admire their patience with me.
 I am not entirely familiar with cigars; I do love them but I rarely indulge – so I don’t know what I like yet.
 I had a mild Nicaraguan “New World” Cigar.
-The flavour and aroma were exceptionally satisfying.
+The flavor and aroma were exceptionally satisfying.
 There was no way I would have known what to get and I’m grateful for the guidance.
 Our night puffed away but this is an experience to be remembered and hopefully returned to.

 On our way home we stopped off in St. Petersburg.
 It’s another charming city on the West Coast of Florida.
 Our visit was to be short and sweet, first the famous Saturday morning farmers market, which I am told is one of the largest in the area would be our first stop.
 After that, we were off to the Dali Museum.
 While crowded, it contained some of the largest works from the famous artist, with everything except the most well known “melting clock” that everyone seems to associate with him.
 I particularly liked the background information about Dali and his wife and their associates.